 PROCESS.
 FLUX CORED.
 Gas shielded stainless flux cored wire fume rates change with shielding gas and parameters

 used.
 The more reactive the gas mix and the higher the weld parameters used, the

 higher the levels of chrome.
 Typically FCAW chrome hexavelent levels are lower

-than SMAW yet the chrome content of the fume can be higher.
+than SMAW yet the chrome content of the fumes can be higher.

 provides lower fumes than SMAW and FCAW.
-Pulsed MIG provides much higher weld fumes than TiP TiG.
+Pulsed MIG will provide much higher weld fumes than TiP TiG.

-TIG provides the lowest fume content and as the TIP
+PROCESS TIG - TIP TIG.
+TIG provides low weld fume content. and the TIP

-TIG process welds at much faster weld speeds than TIG you should be able to
+TIG process which welds at much faster weld speeds than regular TIG should enable

-TIP TIG weld on many stainless applications without exhaust equipment.
+TIP TIG to be used on most stainless - nickel applications without exhaust equipment.

 of stainless steel welders have been inconclusive as stainless steel welders have